 And somewhere along that rope there is a knot called Gaia Pope, that ties James’ views on epilepsy to a testimony of hope: a lump in this writer’s throat that is free of the mild malignancy of Geoffrey Boycott’s cricket commentary.

-A grammar school educated Rachael Heyhoe-Flint she might not be.
+A grammar school educated Rachael Heyhoe-Flint approximating cricket shero James might not be.

-But the 87 year old James has not only demonstrated comparable mettle but also outlived the younger Baroness Heyhoe-Flint who died aged 77 last January.
+But the 87 year old has not only demonstrated comparable moral mettle but also outlived the younger Baroness Heyhoe-Flint who died aged 77 last January.

 Like her late cricketer-historian husband who died age 88 in 1989, James therefore demonstrates a penchant for pragmatically penetrating all kinds of boundaries.